FerrisChi/simplevideo/README.md

 ### Integration with External Services

-The platform will integrate with several external services:
+The platform will integrate with several external services as mentioned before:

 1. Authentication Providers:
    - Google OAuth 2.0